Skip to content

 The backend runs scheduled background jobs for email notifications: - Expiration warnings: daily at 08:00 UTC — alerts users about contracts and OPEX items expiring within 30 days. - Weekly review digest: hourly check — sends timezone-aware weekly summaries to users who have opted in.

 These jobs require the API to run as a long-running process (not a serverless function).
-APP_URL must be set for notification email links to resolve correctly.
+In on-premise mode, APP_BASE_URL is used for notification email links (no subdomain derivation).
+If no outbound email transport is configured, these jobs skip sending gracefully.